AjanzzSkool/Uno-M1/README.md

 - Unit Test for various classes (Card, ConsoleView, Deck, Player, RulesEngine, ScoreBoard)

 ## How To Run
-1. In 'UnoGame.java' execute 'run' function, this will start a playable UNO Game and run it from start to end
+1. Run 'main.java' or In 'UnoGame.java' execute 'run' function, these will both will start a playable UNO Game and run it from start to end